Editor Gary Hall

 Series Editor: Gary Hall

-Anyone who has an idea for an experimental liquid/living book that does not fit into either of the models described should contact Gary Hall.
+Anyone who has an idea for an experimental liquid/living book that does not fit into the models described should contact Gary Hall.